Speculating aka research.

 In addition, I have been working with Rebecca Tegtmeyer, Assistant Professor at Michigan State University, as a means to practice and research collaborations in design education in more depth.
 Our forthcoming book, Design + COLLAB ED: Collaboration in Design will provide nineteen collaborative graphic design case studies and pedagogical methodologies from a wide variety of perspectives that will inspire and guide other design educators who are wanting to create collaborative cultures.
 Commentary and introductory text, provided by Rebecca and myself, will highlight insights, methods, tools, and findings throughout, along with visual diagrams.

 We have been researching in this area for many years, presenting for the first time formally on this subject in 2014.
 Since then we have presented nationally and internationally at four competitive conferences and, as a result of the excellent feedback we received, we embarked on turning the work into a book.
 We sent out a call for proposals of relevant and compelling case studies and received 79 submissions and narrowed to 40 before requesting full descriptions and images from all the contributors.
 We intensively vetted the 40 robust submissions and strategically narrowed down to 19 case studies as revealed in the table of contents in the book proposal.
 The project is currently being financially supported through a Michigan State University Grant that was awarded to my collaborator.
-A sample chapter from the book is out for peer review with Bloomsbury Academic.
-Routledge just completed peer-review of the sample chapter and, based on the overwhelming positivity, is interested in taking the project forward to the editorial board.
-We are hoping to make a decision and sign a contract this summer, with the full manuscript being completed within 18 months.
 This publication is greatly needed by the design education community and that is proven by the overwhelming support received from design education peers, scholars submitting case studies, and interest from publishers.
+We are excited to share that we secured a contract with Bloosmbury Academic, with the full manuscript being due in the summer of 2018.

 To provide a bit of framework as to why I position pedagogy as research and different than a teaching activity, I would like to refer to Ernest Boyer’s report, “Scholarship Reconsidered” in which he provides four categories, one of which is the scholarship of teaching.
 In this Carnegie report, Boyer’s scholarship of teaching describes that the work of a professor becomes meaningful only when it is understood by others and is something that both educates and entices future scholars.
 My research into design pedagogy does just that, educates and entices other scholars.
 This is evidenced in my acceptance into peer-reviewed conferences and journals, as well as my forthcoming book.